Top 10 Attractions in Colorado Springs 2026 Travel Guide + Must-See Spots

 1. Pikes Peak

 One of the most famous Colorado Springs attractions, Pikes Peak stands at over 14,000 feet.
 Visitors can drive, hike, or take the scenic railway to the summit for breathtaking views.
-Famous for the hymn “America the Beautiful” which Katharine Lee Bates wrote from atop the mountain, this is a must see for anyone visiting Colorado Springs.
+Famous for the hymn “America the Beautiful” which Katharine Lee Bates wrote the words from atop the mountain, this is a must see for anyone visiting Colorado Springs.
 Take the Cog Railway or Drive the Pikes Peak Highway, your choice!
 And, when you’re at the “Top of the World”, be sure to try one of the famous donuts.
 You try baking at 14,000 feet!
 If you’re driving, drive carefully and keep a watchful eye, you may see Bigfoot! *Advance Tickets/Reservations Recommended

 Known to the area around the Pikes Peak Highway, be sure to keep an eye out for Bigfoot!